Laddie Shaw

-Laddie Shaw (born April 8, 1949) is an American politician.
-He is a Republican representing the 26th district in the Alaska House of Representatives.
+Ladislau Henry Shaw (born April 6, 1949) is an American politician.
+A member of the Republican Party, he has represented the 9th and 26th districts in the Alaska House of Representatives.

 Biography

-Ladislau Henry Shaw was born in Landshut, Germany and graduated from high school in Flint, Michigan.
+Shaw was born in Landshut, Germany and graduated from high school in Flint, Michigan.
 Shaw received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
 After six months of training, Shaw graduated BUD/S class 53 in November 1969.
 He served two tours in South Vietnam with Underwater Demolition Team Thirteen (UDT-13) and SEAL Team ONE; he later served in the Naval Reserve and the Alaska Army National Guard.

 Shaw holds a BA from San Diego State University and an MPA from University of Alaska Southeast.

 Political career

 Alaska House of Representatives

 In 2018, Shaw ran for election to represent the 26th district in the Alaska House of Representatives.
 He won a three-way Republican primary with 44.9% of the vote, and went on the win the general election with 62.3% of the vote.

 Shaw sits on the following House committees: